Randgalt/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 The C binding has a single-threaded and multi-threaded library.
 The multi-threaded library is easiest to use and is most similar to the Java API.
-This library will create an IO thread and an event dispatch thread for handling connection maintenance and callbacks.
+This library will create an IO thread and an event requestMapper thread for handling connection maintenance and callbacks.
 The single-threaded library allows ZooKeeper to be used in event driven applications by exposing the event loop used in the multi-threaded